tonycimaglia/digital-crafts/README.md

 The app can be easily be deployed easily long as you set the api key value in weather.js.

-It can be seen deployed here: https://app.netlify.com/sites/priceless-chandrasekhar-301ede/overview
+It can be seen deployed here: https://priceless-chandrasekhar-301ede.netlify.com/

+I also tried to make sure the app was completely accessible.
+When run through lighthouse, the app scores a 100 for accessibility .

+(insert image of score here)